sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="deleteChannelMetacounterByKey"></a>
 # **deleteChannelMetacounterByKey**
-> deleteChannelMetacounterByKey(channelType, channelUrl, key, apiToken)
+> deleteChannelMetacounterByKey(apiToken, channelType, channelUrl, key)

 Delete a channel metacounter - When deleting a specific item of a channel metacounter by its key